zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                 1. If the hash owner name of the NSEC3 record does not match apex of *Child Zone* then add name server IP to the *NSEC3 Mismatches Apex* set.
-                2. Else if the type list in the NSEC3 record matche at least one of the following criteria then add name server IP to the *NSEC3 Incorrect Type List* set:
+                2. Else if the type list in the NSEC3 record matches at least one of the following criteria then add name server IP to the *NSEC3 Incorrect Type List* set:
                    1. At least one of SOA, NS, DNSKEY, NSEC3PARAM or RRSIG is